wp-plugins/simple-rating/readme.txt

 * Customize vote count style
 * Widget that lists your top rated content
 * Works with custom posts types
+* Supports aggregated rating to show rating in search engine's snippets
+* Allow or disallow guests to vote
+* Rating statistics metabox

 == Screenshots ==

 1. Simple Rating settings
 2. Disable rating for specific post
-3. Simple Rating Top Rated Content widget
+3. Top Rated Content widget
+4. Example of Google Search snippet when Aggregated rating is enabled
+5. Rating statistics metabox which shows what votes were cast for current entry

 == Installation ==